 On a per fluid ounce comparison, they are almost identical.

 If you want a comparable boost to Monster but don't like its taste, drinking two Red Bull cans could be the solution.

 Monster sure contains a lot of sugar, if you're interested in the answer to the question of whether or not Monster is bad for you, you might like to take a look at this additional reading.

-It is $37.95 for a 12 can pack of Monster energy drink on Amazon, which means that it's around $3.20 for a can, excluding shipping.
+It's usually around $37 for a 12 can pack of Monster energy drink on Amazon, which means it's around $3.20 for a can, excluding shipping.

 For Red Bull, it's about $1.99 per can, without shipping.

 Monster seems to be better value for money than Red Bull, because it's double the size of Red Bull, but only costs a single dollar more.

 However, Monster might not be the best option for those who are looking to cut down on sugar, so maybe try Red Bull instead.